zhengzufu/ctf/2019/2019-04-13-plaidctf/README.md

 }
 ```

-Unfortunately, after extracting everything from each of the `layer.tar` files, running `flag.sh` resulted in a flag that was clearly not correct.
+Unfortunately, after extracting everything in no particular order, running `flag.sh` resulted in output that was clearly not correct.

 ```
  $ ./flag.sh
  pctf{1_b3tk4_auultn__s0lk3m7tr_ui2l7u_h_er}
 ```

-A quick look at `flag.sh` shows that it concatenates 32 files (also within `/root`) that are named using the numbers 1 through 32 (with later examination revealing that each file contained a single character).
-The fact that the resulting flag was incorrect suggested files had been overwritten, and that the order of extraction was important.
+A quick look at `flag.sh` showed that it was concatenating 32 files (also within `/root`) named using the numbers 1 through 32 (with later examination revealing that each file contained a single character).
+The fact that the resulting flag was incorrect suggested files had been overwritten, and that the **order** of extraction was important.

 ```bash
 #!/bin/bash